fatih/koding-wiki/framework/list/KDListViewController.md

 overriding `partial.
 That's it because we use our custom KDListItemView (`ExampleItemView`) and setting it to `itemClass` in KDListViewController.

-Now, there are actually two ways to remove(as explaind at the beginning).
+Now, there are actually three ways to remove(as explained at the beginning).
 We used the second way.
 The code for this is:

     :::coffeescript
     inputData = @inputView.getValue()
-    itemView = @listController.getListView()
-    @listController.removeItem itemView.items, inputData
+    @listController.removeItem null, inputData, null

-Here only the last two lines are important.
-First to remove any item we need the the views. `getListView()` gives us all the content we need to make any modification.
-After that we are passing two arguments, `itemView.items` and `inputData`.
-Because we didn't give any index number, we are iterating over the whole list array until we match `inputData`.
+Because we didn't give any index number or item instance, we are iterating over the whole list array until we match `inputData`.
 This is done automatically via `removeItem()`.
 Now this seems very easy, however problems occur when you have an item that is of complex form.
 Be careful with that.
-Another way is to remove via indexes, like:
+Another way is to remove via item instances, like:

     :::coffeescript
     itemView = @listController.getListView()
-    @listController.removeItem itemView.items[2]
+    @listController.removeItem itemView.items[2], null, null

-This will remove the third item in the list.
+This will remove the third item instance in the list.